AustinRhoads/Enter_the_Wild_Coding_and_Creativity/README.md

 # Creativity:
 ## Red leaf maple forest in Guadalupe National Park, TX

 When I think of creativity, typically something like Brian Wilson, of the Beach Boys, or David Bowie pops into my head.
-As a (fairly mediocre) songwriter myself, I'll hear something they wrote and think, "Damn, I wish I wrote that!
-I wonder where a song like that even comes from.".
-Most people dont associate a technical skill with creativity but as I enter into the world of coding I am pleased to find many opportunities to get creative.
+Most people dont associate creativity with a tecchnical skill such as coding, much like they don't associate the colors of fall with the maples of west Texas.
+However, as I enter into the world of coding I am pleased to find many opportunities to get creative.
 My first real portfolio project is building a Ruby CLI app called find-a-park-cli, which allows users to search by state and choose from an array of outdoor activities to view a matching list of national parks.
 It's an excorcise in Object Oriented Programming while utilizing the Nokogiri gem to scrape data off the national parks website.

 # Nokogiri:
 ## Ice fishing in Lake Clark, AL